 - CFRE and AFP membership preferred.

-Director of Residential Services+
+Director of Shelter and Transitional Housing Services+

 SUMMARY OF DESCRIPTION AND RESPONSIBILITIES: Ensures a safe, comfortable and therapeutic residential environment for women, men and children fleeing domestic violence, by providing professional management services for the DVIS shelter and transitional apartments.